Canon 6D vs 70D

-The Canon EOS 6D and the Canon EOS 70D are two enthusiast cameras that were officially introduced, respectively, in September 2012 and July 2013.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D) and an APS-C sensor.
-Both cameras offer a resolution of 20 megapixel.
+The Canon EOS 6D and the Canon EOS 70D are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and July 2013.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D) and an APS-C (70D) sensor.
+Both cameras offer a resolution of 20 megapixels.

 The side-by-side display below illustrates the physical size and weight of the Canon 6D and the Canon 70D.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 6D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is notably smaller (10 percent) than the Canon 6D.
 Moreover, the 70D is slightly lighter (2 percent) than the 6D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 6D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (70D).
 You can compare the optics available in the Canon EF Lens Catalog.